tunmsk/nextgen-facebook/readme.txt

 == Upgrade Notice ==

-= 8.37.9-dev2 =
+= 8.37.9-dev3 =

-(2016/12/21) Fixed fetching of image size for a custom Schema image URL.
-Removed the share/curl/ca-bundle.crt file to use the WordPress wp-includes/certificates/ca-bundle.crt file instead.
+(2016/12/22) Fixed fetching of image size for a custom Schema image URL.
+Removed the share/curl/ca-bundle.crt file to use the WordPress ca-bundle.crt file instead.
+Added a "Custom Facebook Locale" option to customize the WordPress locale value for Facebook.

 = 8.37.8-1 =